varshaajio/wordpress/README.md

 ## Demo Link

 PHP file does not support live demo.
-So a sample HTML file is attached to visualize how an output could be.
+So a sample HTML file is attached to visualize how the output could be.

 https://varshaajio.github.io/wordpress/